Gewest13/wp-mailer/readme.md

 ### Environment variables

 - `MAIL_FROM_EMAIL` lets you override the sender email used when dispatching messages (useful when your SMTP provider requires a specific from address such as Resend).
+When not set, the SMTP username is used as the sender while replies continue to go to the original form email when different.
 - `RECAPTCHA_MIN_SCORE` allows you to configure the minimum acceptable reCAPTCHA v3 score (defaults to `0.5`).

 ## Functions